Xilinx/PYNQ/sdbuild/README.md

 make BOARDS=ZCU104 # Replace ZCU104 with the board you'd like to target.
 ```

-## Known Limitations

-Rebuilding the PYNQ source distribution (SDIST) currently does not work inside Docker
-due to limitations in the Vitis tools.
-If you need to rebuild the SDIST, we recommend
-using a virtual machine as described below.

 ## VM-Based Setup (Alternative)

 If Docker is unavailable or you need to rebuild the SDIST, you can run the build process